 Time is really the only capital that any human being has, and the only thing he can’t afford to lose.

-I developed a list of things I can do in 10-15 minutes.
+I’ve created a list of things I can do quickly whenever I have 10-15 minutes to spare.

 I realized that, over the course of the day, time really adds up and gives me longer blocks of free time later.
 Now, every time I have 10 minutes, I go over this list and do 1 or 2 of them.
 It saves me some time and it just feels good to know I’ve already accomplished something on my to-do list.